All the best Black Friday deals you can shop at Amazon right now

 ____________________________________________________________________________

-If you’re prone to losing your keys or wallet, pay attention to this deal on a couple Tile Trackers.
-You’ll find savings of up to 28% on the Tile Mate, which easily hooks onto your keyring, and Tile Slim, which fits into your wallet like a credit card.

-The tiny Echo Flex allows you to add a smart speaker to even the smallest of rooms, and right now, it’s down to the miniscule price of just $9.99.
-Just plug it into an outlet, and Alexa is at your service.

-Canon cameras and lenses (starting at $179; amazon.com)
+Canon Cameras and Lenses (starting at $179; amazon.com)

 Capture all your memories with one of these discounted Canon cameras, from point-and-shoot to DSLR.
 You can also save on a few lenses that will help make your pics look perfect.